pylena/Cafe-Analysis/README.md

 # Cafe-Analysis
-This project focuses on analyzing café sales data to identify the most popular product combinations and optimize combo offers.
+This project focuse on analyzing café sales data to identify the most popular product combinations and optimize combo offers.
 Additionally, a user-based recommendation system has been developed to suggest café products tailored to customer preferences, enhancing the customer experience and driving sales.
 ## Problem Statement
 * What are the most popular product combinations purchased by customers?
 * How can we optimize combo offers to increase sales?